silintzir/koa-shopify-auth-cookieless/README.md

 I'm providing this package as a reference for using with Shopify's Next Gen JWT-based Cookieless Auth.

 # Important
-This is a near drop-in replacement for the official koa-shopify-auth package, but make sure to import like this:
+This is a near drop-in replacement for the official koa-shopify-auth package, but make sure you don't import createShopifyAuth as default:

 ```
 import { createShopifyAuth, verifyToken, redirectQueryString } from "koa-shopify-auth-cookieless";